Root Canal Treatment

 Benefit from Gentle Techniques

-Dr. Bauer uses gentle techniques, local anesthesia, and optional sedation, to ensure your treatment is as comfortable as possible.
+Dr. Bauer uses gentle techniques and local anesthesia to ensure your treatment is as comfortable as possible.
 Most patients find that root canals are no more uncomfortable than getting a filling and can provide relief from the pain caused by an infection.

 Stop the Need for Extraction